darwin642/CLOUD-DEVOPS-HOMELAB/hybrid/readme.en.md

 ## 📌 Hybrid Lab Focus

-This project demonstrates a practical hybrid infrastructure connecting **On-Premises Active Directory, Microsoft Azure, and AWS**.
+This project demonstrates a practical hybrid infrastructure connecting **On-Premises Active Directory, Microsoft Azure, GCP and AWS**.

 The main hybrid integration is between **On-Premises Active Directory and Azure**, where Azure AD Connect provides identity synchronization.

-At the network layer, **Tailscale connects all three environments**, allowing On-Premises, Azure, and AWS systems to communicate across the hybrid infrastructure.
+At the network layer, **Tailscale connects all four environments**, allowing On-Premises, Azure, GCP and AWS systems to communicate across the hybrid infrastructure.

 The project therefore demonstrates: